nyan-matt/me/src/pages/work/seven-habits-pwa.md

   - PWA
 ---
 ### About
 The *7 Habits of Highly Effective People* serves as the company handbook at 1904labs.
-While I have read the book, sometimes I would hear people reference a habit number in conversation, and I had a difficult time putting those habit numbers to the habit idea.
-To help me recall the habits, I wanted to create a quick reference for learning and memorizing the habits.
+While I have read the book, sometimes I would hear people reference a habit number in conversation, and I had a difficult time putting those habit numbers to the idea.
+To help me recall the habits, I wanted to create a quick reference "cheat sheet".
 This aligned well with a desire to learn more about static site generators and progressive web apps.

 For this simple proof-of-concept, I wanted a PWA (with offline support) that could present each habit with short description & reminder of the core idea.
 The user can quickly jump to any of the 7 habits or use them as flashcards for memorization.